iphands/randy/README.md

 ## Running
 Randy needs to be pointed at a config Yaml.
-It will look for the `deatult.yml` in `$PWD/config`.
+It will look for the `default.yml` in `$PWD/config`.
 Should work ootb if you launch from the root of the Git repo.

-If are launching Randy from elsewhere... point it at the config Yaml file of your choosing.
+If you are launching Randy from elsewhere... point it at the config Yaml file of your choosing.
 Example:
 ```shell
 randy /tmp/configs/my_cool_config.yml